roth-a/SolariXX/README.md

 Based on the position on the earth the program can calculate

 * The position of the sun over the day and year
-* The angle of the sun relative to the **solar collector** (arbitrary angle) over the day and year
+* The angle of the sun relative to the **solar panels** (arbitrary angle) over the day and year
-* optimizing the angle of the solar collector
+* Optimizing the angle of the solar panel
+* Calculating the expected energy captured by the solar panels

 ## Usage